Azure/bicep-types-az/generated/serialconsole/microsoft.serialconsole/2018-05-01/types.md

 ## SerialPortProperties
 ### Properties
 * **state**: 'disabled' | 'enabled': Specifies whether the port is enabled for a serial console connection.
-Possible values include: 'enabled', 'disabled'